Kogia-sima/gkquad-rs/README.md

 - Compatible with latest stable/beta/nightly Rust compiler
 - Compatible with `no_std`
-- Super fast and simple API
+- Extremely fast and simple API
-- Semi verified computation (You can specify the maximum calculation tolerance)
+- Semi-verified computation (You can specify the maximum calculation tolerance)
 - Lightweight (small dependencies)
 - Highly extensible (you can implement a new algorithm)

 #### Note: no\_std compatibility

-`gkquad` depends [alloc](https://doc.rust-lang.org/alloc/) crate, so you have to specify the global allocator in order to use `gkquad`.
+`gkquad` depends on [alloc](https://doc.rust-lang.org/alloc/) crate, so you have to specify the global allocator in order to use `gkquad`.

 If you want to use this crate in no\_std environment, you must disable the `std` feature flag.